Observability Needs an Architecture Reset

 Standard query and ingest protocols.
 Your existing dashboards, alerts, and instrumentation should just work.

-Elastic Architecture from First Principles
+Architecture, from First Principles

 Oodle Architecture Overview